 Why do some people quit blogging after just a few months while others love blogging so much that they make full-time careers?
 There are a lot of reasons.

-One of the most important reasons is that many bloggers resist doing things that they really need to do to succeed at blogging.
+One of the most important reasons is that many bloggers resist doing things they really need to do to succeed at blogging.
 They don’t think those things are significant.
 They believe they are too complex or don’t want to do them.

 You may want to blog for a living or as a side hustle.
 You may have a freelance blog only to attract freelance clients.
 Whatever your reason for blogging, you need to be willing to do what you need to do as a blogger.

-Read these 7 things bloggers don’t want to do but absolutely should do so they can be one of the bloggers who’s doing something right.
+Read these 7 things bloggers don’t want to do but absolutely should do so they can be one of the bloggers doing something right.

 1. Understand that you’ll be doing it all

-A blog is a sort of like a car.
+A blog is sort of like a car.
 Many moving parts must be made with quality materials and always need proper maintenance.

 As a blogger, you need to build your blog from scratch and keep it running for the long term.
-There is a lot to blogging, and as a blogger, you’re going to be doing all of it.
+There is a lot to blogging, and you will be doing all of it as a blogger.
 Bloggers need to know how to:

 - Use blogging platform